 The Department of Drama Studies initially began at the former Technikon Natal with part-time instruction offered in Music and Drama in 1977.
 In 1984 the full-time Diploma Programme in Drama commenced.
 In 1987 the new Department of Drama and Theatre Craft was established.
 In July 1996 The Department of Drama became independent of the Theatre Craft programme with its own Head of Department and was renamed the Department of Drama Studies.
 This indicates clearly the growth in the above two programmes.
 In 2002 the Department of Drama Studies continued under the auspices of the new institution, the Durban Institute of Technology.
 In 2006 the institution became the Durban University of Technology.
 In 2007 the separate Departments of Television, Drama and Entertainment Technology, with the latter teaching Performing Arts Technology and Events Management, merged becoming the Department of Television, Drama and Production Studies.
 In 2009 as individual programmes grew in profile and output.
 Programmes were reconstituted and by 2011 the portfolios of the Drama Studies programme and Video Technology had exceeded the confines of single Departmental boundaries.
 The Department was therefore reorganized into two Departments: The Department of Video Technology (housed at City Campus) plus the Department of Drama and Production Studies, now an integral part of the cultural scene in Durban.
-The Drama and Production Studies Department is unique to South African tertiary institutions in that it is the only conservatory styled Drama and Production Department focused on Performance and Directing with additional training offered in Educational Theatre, Scriptwriting, Singing, and Theatre Dance in order to skill young professionals for work in the entertainment industry and related arts.
+The Drama and Production Studies Department is unique to South African tertiary institutions in that it is the only conservatory styled Drama and Production Department training young professionals for work in the entertainment industry and related arts.

-DEPARTMENTAL VISION and MISSION VISION
+DEPARTMENTAL VISION and MISSION

+VISION